 Beef Tallow: Not Just Any Fat

 Tallow is not just any old beef fat, however.
 It is the rendered form of suet, which is the nutrient rich beef or mutton fat found around the organs, particularly the kidneys.
-It is the highly prized nourishing fat used in the traditional food pemmican used by Native Americans to survive harsh winters, sometimes with nothing else to eat for weeks on end!
-Traditionally made pemmican includes tallow in a 1:1 ratio with dried and powderized, ideally grassfed muscle meat to make the ultimate survival food.
+It is the highly prized nourishing fat used in pemmican, a traditional food used by Native Americans to survive harsh winters.
+Sometimes they subsisted on nothing else for weeks on end with no loss in health.

-How to Render Beef Tallow
+How to Render Tallow

 Sarah, The Healthy Home Economist